April Come She Will: Release and reception

 In the February 1968 release of the soundtrack for the movie The Graduate, the song appeared (in a different version) as the seventh track.
 It is featured in a pool scene in the movie and was used as a rhythmic guide for the editing of the film.

 Reviews for the song were generally positive.
 Matthew Greenwald of Allmusic wrote: "The sense of yearning in this song would later be beautifully echoed in one of the Parsley, Sage, Rosemary & Thyme masterpieces, "For Emily, Wherever I May Find Her."[sic]
 Like that song, it is very brief, yet the shortness of the song adds to the effectiveness and economy of both the lyric and melody."

 In popular culture

-Excerpts feature throughout the Korean drama Angel Eyes (TV series).
+Excerpts feature throughout the Korean drama Angel Eyes.
 It is the favorite song of the female lead Yoon Soo-wan (Koo Hye-sun) and is the ringtone for the phone of the male lead Park Dong-joo (Lee Sang-yoon) on his return to South Korea.

-Part of the song was featured in Season 23, Episode 18 of The Simpsons, Beware My Cheating Bart.
+Part of the song was featured in Season 23, Episode 18 of The Simpsons, "Beware My Cheating Bart".
 Conversely, the musical segment featured a visual gag referencing the poster of the 1967 film, The Graduate, for which Simon & Garfunkel provided the soundtrack.
-In the 2000s, the song was also featured in an episode of Parks and Rec and one of The Mindy Project.
+In the 2000s, the song was also featured in an episode of Parks and Recreation and one of The Mindy Project.